History of Cole Anthony in Timeline

 Others born on this day/year

-In 2002, Rashad McCants held the program record for most points in a freshman season debut, but Cole Anthony surpassed that record on November 6, 2019.
+In 2002, Rashad McCants previously held the program record for most points in a freshman season debut before Cole Anthony surpassed it on November 6, 2019.

-On February 21, 2014, Victor Oladipo scored 30 points against the New York Knicks, the last time a Magic rookie had achieved that feat until Cole Anthony did so on May 16, 2021.
+On February 21, 2014, Victor Oladipo tallied 30 points against the New York Knicks, marking the last time a Magic rookie achieved the feat before Cole Anthony on May 16, 2021.

-In December 2016, during his sophomore year, Cole Anthony recorded a season-high 31 points in a win over Iona Prep.
+In December 2016, as a sophomore, Cole Anthony recorded a season-high 31 points in a win over Iona Prep.

 2016: USA Basketball Minicamp